Chrotesque/ci-portfolio-project-2/README.md

 ## Existing Bugs

 - The sound effects cause crackling when the game is being played on Firefox.
 The sounds sound fine in any tested program and browser, except for Firefox.
-I attempted to fix this using Audacity but was unsuccessful.
+I attempted to fix this using Audacity without success.

+- When I use a simple .play() in Javascript without the currently implemented .load(), then the same sound file will not play unless the previous iteration of it has finished.
+Using .load() gets around this limitation, however it does introduce sound artifacts on clipping.
+I have not found a solution to this problem yet, for the computer it takes a while to get to this point for it to become apparent.

 <br>